FAQs data protection

 ICO has published guidance on what you should be doing to prepare to

 meet the legal requirements of the new General Data Protection

 Are there any special criteria for making sure that our

 database of contact information is held securely?

-disclosed.
-I would suggest that if the information is just names
+suggest that if the information is just names and addresses, the

-and not let non-approved people view or access it unless it is
+unauthorised people view or access it unless it is appropriate to

 Other PTAs successfully use Facebook and Twitter to communicate

 with parents, but our Headteacher is reluctant - what can I do to